-- Robust and proper arrangements in place to ensure high standards of behaviour in dealing with the invitation of tenders and award of contracts and financial matters through effective Standing Orders, Financial Regulations and Procurement and Contract Procedure Rules. - Modern Slavery policy and statement to ensure modern slavery is not taking place in any part of its own business or any of its supply chains. - Policies and processes on information governance in place and process in place for dealing with Freedom of Information Act requests, Environmental Information Regulations requests and Subject Access Requests. - Confidential reporting code (whistleblowing policy) which allows employees, partners, contractors and the public to make confidential complaints on matters of concern. - The Ethical Standards and Member Development Committee promotes and maintains high standards of conduct and ethical governance by Councillors and presents an Annual Report to the council setting out how it has discharged its functions.
-The committee receives regular reports on allegations of Elected Member misconduct and the outcome of each complaint. - Customer Complaints and Compliments Process in place. - Arrangements for dealing with (Councillors) standards allegations under the Localism Act 2011 are in place. - Compliance with CIPFA's "Statement on the role of the Chief Finance Officer in local government" which is reviewed on an annual basis. - Specific roles and responsibilities of Councillors are detailed in the Constitution. - Each Committee has clear terms of reference which are reviewed on an annual basis. - Anti-Money Laundering and Anti-Fraud and Corruption policies.

-Compliance with D ata Protection requirements, GDPR and related guidance.

-Membership of various professional and advisory organisations (by both the council and professional officers) to help ensure up to date knowledge of legal and regulatory duties and responsibilities are maintained.
+- The Council has a Modern Slavery policy and statement to ensure modern slavery is not taking place in any part of its own business or any of its supply chains. - Policies and processes on information governance in place and process in place for dealing with Freedom of Information Act requests, Environmental Information Regulations requests and Subject Access Requests. - Confidential reporting code (whistleblowing policy) which allows employees, partners, contractors and the public to make confidential complaints on matters of concern. - The Ethical Standards and Member Development Committee promotes and maintains high standards of conduct and ethical governance by Councillors and presents an Annual Report to the council setting out how it has discharged its functions.
+The committee receives regular reports on allegations of Elected Member misconduct and the outcome of each complaint. - Customer Complaints and Compliments Processes are in place. - Arrangements for dealing with (Councillors) standards allegations under the Localism Act 2011 are in place. - Compliance with CIPFA's "Statement on the role of the Chief Finance Officer in local government" which is reviewed on an annual basis. - Specific roles and responsibilities of Councillors are detailed in the Constitution. - Each Committee has clear terms of reference which are reviewed on an annual basis. - Anti-Money Laundering and Anti-Fraud and Corruption policies. - Compliance with Data Protection requirements, GDPR and related guidance. - Membership of various professional and advisory organisations (by both the council and professional officers) to help ensure up to date knowledge of legal and regulatory duties and responsibilities are maintained. - In March 2023, the Cabinet approved a refreshed corporate approach to the Equality, Diversity and Inclusion (EDI) agenda.
+Following the LGA Equality Framework the Councils is working to develop its future EDI strategy.